shandley/hecatomb/docs/tutorialPt3.md

 # Visualising groups

 We have a few viral families that are very prominent in our samples.
-Let's see if we can predict viral loads according to our sample groups.
+Let's see if there is a difference in viral loads according to our sample groups.
 Collect sample counts for _Microviridae_.
-Include the metadata group in `group_by()` so you can use it later.
+Include the metadata group in `group_by()` so you can use it in the plot.

 ```R
 microCounts = virusesFiltered %>%